roman-milk/roman-milk.github.io/what-mom-knows-fucks-her-in-vegas.md

+===

- ****** What Mom Knows Fucks Her In Vegas ****** bysilkstockingslover© Hearing Miranda coo, "Oh Curtis, don't stop," and "Yes, baby, I love your tongue, baby," and "Oh God, you are getting me so fucking wet," only enhances my eagerness to please.
+Hearing Miranda coo, "Oh Curtis, don't stop," and "Yes, baby, I love your tongue, baby," and "Oh God, you are getting me so fucking wet," only enhances my eagerness to please.

  I took my time enjoying the slow build of Miranda's orgasm.
 Finally, ten minutes later give or take, her moans had escalated and I knew she was near the brink of euphoria and I sucked her clit into my mouth while sliding two fingers inside her very wet pussy.